Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 20. Explore the Oceans (Responsibly)

 Jacques-Yves Cousteau said, “People protect what they love.”
-One tactic environmentalists have used successfully for decades is to build up humankind’s connection to nature because it’s more difficult to destroy something you feel connected to.
+Environmentalists have used this tactic successfully for decades: building up humankind’s connection to nature because it’s more difficult to destroy something you feel connected to.

-That’s why building a relationship with the ocean and the smaller bodies of water connected to it can reframe how people think about ocean conservation.
+That’s why building a relationship with the ocean and the smaller bodies of water connected to it can reframe people’s thinking about ocean conservation.

 Even if you can’t get out there, many online opportunities exist to explore the oceans.
 Check out Oceana’s Marine Life Encyclopedia or watch shows like Our Planet on Netflix.